DonHulieo/don-trafficlights/README.md

 - Until a ticket system for support is created, please have your Tebex Transation ID ready 🙂.

 # Changelog
+- v1.0.4 Added Config option for ESX, job check currently setup for police, ambulance and fire, use Config.JobCheck to set the job checks respectively.
 - v1.0.3 Added amber light to smooth transitions when player leaving intersection area // server synced
 - v1.0.2 Local traffic listens to the updated signals // server synced
 - v1.0.1 Added Config.JobCheck so users aren't forced to only use FirstResponders